 - He’s got a big mouth, self-opinionated, a sulker. [sic] Meaning, he has empirical evidence for his views, is prepared to voice protest, and shows annoyance if rebuffed.
 The accusation is one usually made by somebody opinionated.

 - He didn’t make the grade.
 An attempt to demean.
-Here, the antagonist is admitting he doesn’t know the criteria for selection – it could be the ability to down five pints at one sitting,but by heck, he’s happy to parade ignorance of it.
+Here, the antagonist is admitting he doesn’t know the criteria for selection – it could be the ability to down five pints at one sitting for all anybody knows.

 - Discipline is important in any party.
 Said comrade Stalin.
 And as it turned out, Stalin had a particularly extreme form of discipline in mind.
-The unthinking reader is expected to assimilate what that empty slogan means, precisely.
-To the obvious: Murray’s self-appointed jury show no discipline at all.
+The unthinking reader is expected to associate SNP expectation of adult-like behaviour and integrity with Stalin’s salt mines.
+Murray’s self-appointed jury show no discipline at all.

 - He handed a bucketful of ammunition to our opponents.
-Unlike the reckless firebrands who run amock composing accusation and false witness, and afterwards express triumphant glee at another’s misfortune.
+Unlike the firebrands who run amock spouting accusation and false witness, and afterwards express triumphant glee at another’s misfortune.

-- He has contempt for the party and will surely resign.
-This issues from experienced hangmen.
+- He has contempt for the party and will resign.
+This comes from experienced hangmen.
 Expressing bewilderment over a vetting procedure is not contempt.

 - I have a concern about people here as a student who then live abroad.
 As close to a racist statement as one can get without crossing the line, but certainly insulting to the many non-Scots in the SNP, or who are supporters of independence.